Menu

 A one-to-one session ensure plenty of personal attention, however where there are a few students together they can talk to each other about their concerns and expectations.
 They can also hear what other interns say about their professional backgrounds and realise that they must ask a lot of questions in order to fully understand what each intern does – exactly as a German boss would need to, when they are not familiar with your background.

-Through the coaching sessions students learn that an internship is a challenge for both parties, the intern and the boss.
+Through the coaching session students learn that an internship is a challenge for both parties, the intern and the boss.
 Attendants come from different countries and different professional backgrounds.
 Ages vary, too – some interns have only just finished high school, but other participants can be 40 years of age or older and are using the internship to refocus themselves professionally.

 The coaching session is a very practical affair but there are theoretical guidelines as well – new students learn that it is necessary courtesy to their host company to research the business/organisation online and gather information on it.
 But the focus is on the practical issues.
 For example, several questions will be posed that a German boss or a German colleague is bound to ask the work experience student: